Eschatologue/CM_wiki/docs/lore/life/antares.md

 Constructed from reinforced wood or metal plating and powered by various engines, Dreadnoughts are heavily armoured and surprisingly swift.
 Resembling moving fortresses, they balance protection, mobility, and firepower, with some tailored for warfare and others for transportation.

 Only two nations in Antares can reliably produce their own Dreadnoughts.
-London leads with the largest fleet, while Myrkheimr has adapted London's designs for their dwarven stature.
+London leads with the largest fleet, while Myrkheim has adapted London's designs for their dwarven stature.
 Other nations modify purchased Dreadnoughts to suit their needs: Gallian models feature siege-class arcane weaponry, Soterrani models are equipped for underground exploration, and Valinorian models have increased insulation for harsh weather.

 If drawing a comparison to real-life, Dreadnoughts are essentially akin to ships: Battlehips and Destroyers translate to their combat-oriented counterparts, while cargo ships or cruise ships mirroring their roles in transportation and utility, all operating on land rather than water.